-Inspired by Andrej Karpathy’s blog post, this is an implementation of a long short-term memory (LSTM) network in Keras, for learning and sampling from character-level patterns in text.
-This was trained to generate writing in the styles of historical authors, like Shakespeare, Hugo, and Caroll.
+Inspired by Andrej Karpathy’s blog post, this is an implementation of a multi-layer long short-term memory (LSTM) network in Keras, for learning and sampling from character-level patterns in text.
+This was trained to generate writing in the style of historical authors, like Shakespeare, Hugo, and Carroll.

 Handwriting Generator August 2018